About the Program

 (Hint) For information on completing Phase II to earn the Dental Hygiene Associate Degree, click here.

 General education courses for students in the Health Sciences and Nursing Pre-Programs Certificates are available for students in classrooms and laboratories on both the Airport and Beltline Campuses.
 Allied Health Science courses with a laboratory component are taught only on the Airport Campus in the Health Sciences Building and Lexington Hall.
 There are no required externships/internships for this program.

 In addition to the college’s placement test and the admissions requirements for the Health Sciences Department, specific eligibility and admissions criteria to the Pre-Dental Hygiene program include:

 Acceptable Interview Eligibility Criteria

-- ACT 19 (minimum verbal 18) and MTC writing sample score of 30; or
+- ACT 19 (minimum verbal 18) taken within the last three years and MTC writing sample score of 30; or

 - Successful completion of the Pre-Health Care certificate with a 2.5 GPA and “C” or higher in each course; or

 A student’s acceptance of a position in the Pre-Dental Hygiene Certificate (Phase I) program implies that the student will work consistently to complete the 36-hour program within the next two or three semesters.
 All courses must be completed with a grade of “C” or higher.
 Students may not retake any course in the Pre-Dental Hygiene Certificate program more than once.
 The student may not repeat more than two different courses in the Pre-Dental Hygiene Certificate.
 The repeat policy applies to both internal and external transcripts.